rdiaz02/EvAM-Tools/README.md

 ## How to run the shiny app locally ##

-To launch the shiny app open an R terminal and type
+Once the package is installed, to launch the shiny app open an R terminal and type

 ```
 library(evamtools)
 runShiny()